 We’ve all heard of the 14-Year Rule for Lifetime Gifts, but how many know (remember?) how it works?
 This article examines the impact on inheritance tax liability when this rule is being applied – useful for CII R03, R06, AF1 and AF5 exam revision.

 We know how a Potentially Exempt Transfer (PET) works: make a PET, live 7 years, and it’s exempt for IHT purposes.
 Make a PET, die within 7 years, and it’s in your estate for IHT purposes and will use up part of the Nil-Rate Band (NRB) (or all, if it’s big enough).
 (Remember to deduct the £3,000 annual allowances if they are available).

 But, if someone has made a series of gifts, then each gift is looked at and assessed against its own 7-year period to work out how much NRB is available to offset against it.

-So if a chargeable lifetime transfer has been made up to 14 years before a settlor’s death (it’s usually as a result of making a transfer into a discretionary trust) this could have an impact on the IHT liability of a PET that later fails.
+So if a chargeable lifetime transfer (CLT) has been made (usually by making a transfer into a trust – other than a bare trust or a trust for a disabled person) up to 14 years before a settlor’s death, this could have an impact on the IHT liability of a PET that later fails.

 Do you know how the 14-Year Rule for Lifetime Gifts works?
 Click To Tweet

 This is potentially chargeable at 20% if no NRB is available, but let’s assume chargeable transfers have not been made in the previous 7 years, so a full NRB is available and the chargeable transfer made today is within this.

 PET is made (no immediate tax charge as it’s a PET)

 The chargeable transfer made in Year 1 is made more than 7 years prior to death, so isn’t subject to IHT in itself.